0xvishal/tendermint/README.md

 	1. 1 VPC with 10.0.0.0/24 CIDR
 	2. 6 public subnets & 6 private subnets
 	3. 1 ELB for golang app
-	4. 3 golang EC2 Instances in private subnets with identical AZ
+	4. 3 golang EC2 Instances in private subnets
 	5. 1 Ansible server in private subnet
 	6. 1 EC2 instance in public subnet to access all resources in private subnets